DTJF/cmakefbc/ReadMe.md

-Welcome to package cmakefbc, an extension for the CMake build management system to support the FreeBASIC (FB) programming language.
+Welcome to project cmakefbc, an extension for the CMake build management system to support the FreeBASIC (FB) programming language.
 Find further information on that components at the following links